 However, this is a very affordable beginner package, and it’s less expensive than the FA-100.
 For those looking for an especially affordable beginner package from an established manufacturer, give this offering from Ibanez a look.

-Yamaha Gigmaker Standard Acoustic Guitar Pack
+Yamaha Gigmaker Acoustic Guitar Pack

-How it Compares to Fender FA100
+How It Compares To Fender FA100

 While Yamaha is perhaps best known for its pianos, it also makes a line of respectable acoustic instruments.
-This guitar, like the others mentioned, has a dreadnought body.
+This guitar, as the others mentioned, has a dreadnought body.
 It also has a beautiful sunburst finish.

 The guitar itself has a laminated spruce top, with a back and sides made of meranti.
-Meranti isn't a high-quality tonewood, and it's chosen more for strength than sound.
-If you want to start playing the guitar and want the benefit of a lessons DVD to help you start, check this one out.
+Meranti isn’t a high-quality tonewood, and it’s chosen more for strength than sound.
+If you want to start playing the guitar and want the benefit of a lesson DVD to help you start, check this one out.

 In summation, the Fender FA-100 acoustic guitar is an excellent and affordable choice for just about any new guitarist.
-And while finding an affordable novice guitar that is still excellent quality can be delicate, this well-made guitar solves that problem.
+And while finding an affordable novice guitar that is still of excellent quality can be delicate, this well-made guitar solves that problem.

 Considering it’s made of quality tonewoods for the price while including a pack of every accessory you need to begin playing.
 This model & package is an ideal choice if you want to learn guitar but don’t want to pay a fortune to do it.
 Click here to check it out!